rodekruis/IBF-seed-data/README.md

 ### admin-areas

-Admin areas (lvl 1 to 3) imported from IBF.
+Admin areas (lvl 1 to 3) imported from [IBF v1 repo](https://github.com/rodekruis/IBF-system/tree/master/services/API-service/src/scripts/git-lfs).
 The source(s) are varied and they may be out of date.
-There are also only a few countries in the data.
+Not all countries are in the data.

 Because of this, we'll need to move to admin-areas-gadm eventually.